joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

 ### Sprints
 #### Overview
-The standups and meeting logs for our sprints can be found [here](../../Meetings/README.md).
+We started sprinting in the second week of the Easter holidays and managed to complete five sprints The standups and meeting logs for our sprints can be found [here](../../Meetings/README.md).
+Figure 4 presents a timeline of our sprints and important milestones that we achieved as we progressed through them.

-Essentially, the way we approached our sprints were as follows:
+The way we approached our sprints were as follows:

 1. At the start of the week, the team would pick user stories and break that down into smaller subtasks and categorise them into front end, back end or devops tasks.
 2. Every member would assume repsonsibility of these subtasks based on their expertise and role in the team, and branch off to work (pun absolutely intended).
 3. During the week, daily standups would happen on MS Teams and verbal communication pertaining to issues/solutions would occur on the Discord server.
 4. At the end of the week, the team would reconvene for a review of how the week's work went.
 Merge commits into the **dev** branch were made if the feature was deemed complete by all team members.
-If the user story implementation was incomplete, it would simply get carried forward to the next week.
+If a user story implementation was incomplete, it would simply get carried forward to the next week.

 <p align="center">
   <img src="images/005_timeline.png" width="1200"/>
 </p>
 <div align="center">
-  <em>Figure XX : Timeline of critical milestones in the project.</em>
+  <em>Figure 4: Timeline of sprints and critical milestones in the project.</em>
 </div>

 #### Sprint 1: Development I (05/04 - 11/04)